androidR00t/androidR00t/README.md

 - 👋 Hi, I’m @walter
-- 👀 I’m interested in electronics
+- 👀 I’m interested in electronics ,Computers , microcontroller,
-- 🌱 I’m currently learning electronics technician for industrial engineering , computer enthusiast
+- 🌱 I’m currently learning electronics technician for industrial engineering ,
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...